-Flexible working is any type of work arrangement that gives flexibility in how long, where and when people work.
-It includes flexi-time, remote and home working, mutually agreed-predictable hours and compressed hours.
+Flexible working is any type of work arrangement that gives employees flexibility over where and when they work.
+It includes flexi-time, remote and home working, part-time working, predictable hours and compressed hours.

 Genuine flexible working can be a win-win arrangement for both workers and employers.
-It can allow people to balance their work and home lives, is important in promoting equality at work and can lead to improved recruitment and retention of workers for employers.
+It can allow people to balance their work and home lives, is important in promoting equality at work and can lead to improved recruitment and retention of workers.

 Read more about flexible working in our 2021 report online - The Future of Flexible Work